 - I’ve visited more than 100 national parks across about 30 states and stayed in most of the historic national park lodges.

-Many thanks to historian/educator Tim Grove, whose fine blog historyplaces inspired me to give blogging a try.
+Many thanks to my friend and colleague historian/educator Tim Grove, whose fine blog historyplaces inspired me to give blogging a try.